-- (a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed; and - (b) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change.

-Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
-The Framework for the Preparation and Presentation of Financial Statements states in paragraph 211 that 'users are assumed to have a reasonable knowledge of business and economic activities and accounting and a willingness to study the information with reasonable diligence.'
+- (a) applying the new accounting policy to transactions, other events and conditions occurring after the date as at which the policy is changed; and - (b) recognising the effect of the change in the accounting estimate in the current and future periods affected by the change. - 6 Assessing whether an omission or misstatement could influence economic decisions of users, and so be material, requires consideration of the characteristics of those users.
+The Framework for the Preparation and Presentation of Financial Statements states in paragraph 21 that 'users are assumed to have a reasonable knowledge of business and economic activities and accounting and a willingness to study the information with reasonable diligence.'
+Therefore, the assessment needs to take into account how users with such attributes could reasonably be expected to be influenced in making economic decisions.

-1 In February 2011, the Framework for the Preparation and Presentation of Financial Statements was replaced with the Conceptual Framework for Financial Reporting.
+&lt;sup>1 In February 2011, the Framework for the Preparation and Presentation of Financial Statements was replaced with the Conceptual Framework for Financial Reporting.
 Paragraph 21 was superseded by Chapter 3 of the Conceptual Framework.